howonlee/mertonon/docs/usage.md

 From the outside, organizations look like imposing edifices, united as one in one purpose towards producing hammocks or safeguarding fish or writing software or what-have-you.

 But you know better, don't you?
 From the inside, I myself have found every organization without exception riven by systems of homage, of fealty, of personal politics - and of feud.
 Sometimes the overall melange works - and in working, turns invisible - sometimes it does not.
-This is the invisible organization which Mertonon seeks to make legible and align towares the ostensible goal of the organization.
+This is the invisible organization which Mertonon seeks to make legible and align towards the ostensible goal of the organization.

 This is what we mean by the allocation of resources.
-Mertonon is software for doing politics with an organization's own internal politics, inasmuch as use of Mertonon constitutes:
+Mertonon is software for doing politics with regards to an organization's own internal politics, inasmuch as use of Mertonon constitutes:

 1. Writing down your current political situation in Mertonon as the structure of a neural network
 2. Determining the goals of the overal organization and fiddling with the settings a bit (when we have them)